occivink/kakoune-gdb/README.md

 ## TODO

-* (optionally) put the result of gdb-print into a scratch buffer, in addition to the infobox
 * set temporary/conditional breakpoints
 * handle up/down, and moving the current frame from the backtrace buffer
 * another helper script, that follow the shortcuts of other debuggers